cowboyd/form-x/README.md

 not responsible for performing the rule, only for containing information about the current state of its execution.

-Again, why have a separate state for triggered and running?
+Why have a separate state for triggered and running?
 Because again, it is not actually running the rule.
 There may be some delay between when it is decided that a rule needs to be run, and when it is actually scheduled to be run.
 That is up to the discretion of